 Northern Michigan University is committed to providing a healthy environment for students, faculty, staff and visitors.
 In the hopes to promote a healthier lifestyle and safer campus NMU will join over 800 universities and colleges by going tobacco-free beginning Aug.
 1, 2014.
 The policy will cover all university property and university-owned vehicles.
 The only excluded areas include:

 - Public sidewalks and roadways bordering the campus

-- Personal vehicles driven or parked on campus that have the windows fully closed and where there are no minors in the vehicle
+- Personal vehicles driven or parked on campus that have the windows fully closed (meaning the vehicle is completely enclosed --including no open doors, hatchbacks or other vehicle openings) and where there are no minors in the vehicle

 - NMU Golf Course

 The tobacco-free policy will prohibit the use of all tobacco products as defined by the American College Health Association which includes all tobacco-derived or containing products, including cigarettes, vapor cigarettes (e-cigarettes), cigars, cigarillos, hookah-smoked products and oral tobacco (spit and spitless, smokeless, chew, snuff).